w3c/sustyweb/CONTRIBUTING.md

 If you would like to contribute towards this specification, our primary method is through Pull Requests (PRs).

+Pull requests (PRs) should be made against the main branch.

 If you are not the sole contributor to a contribution (pull request), please identify all contributors in the pull request comment.

 To add a contributor (other than yourself, that's automatic), mark them one per line as follows: